diantonioandrea/diantonioandrea/README.md

 I have a Bachelor of Science in Physics from UniMiB and I am currently pursuing a Master of Science in Mathematics.
 At the moment, I am exploring the following topics.
-* Numerical Analysis.
+* Numerical Analysis and Numerical Methods for Partial Differential Equations.
 * Probability and Stochastic Processes.
 * Modelling.
-* Optimization.

 ### Development.

 As a hobby, I enjoy coding simple programs to solve everyday problems and challenging myself to improve even more; my go-to language is Python.

-I'm currently working on:
-- [**misura**](https://github.com/diantonioandrea/misura): Python library providing effortless unit handling and currency conversion for scientific and engineering purposes.